lisp-maintainers/clerk/README.md

 ### Job FUNCTION

 The original idea was for users to use the library to execute some sort of execution of a configuration file.
-However you can use the job creation process programatically with the underlying function `job-fn`.
+However you can use the job creation process programatically with the underlying function `job-function`.
 E.g.:

 ```
 (defparameter *query-interval* 5)
-(job-fn (format nil "Query the API every ~A seconds" *query-interval*)
+(job-function
-        'every
+  #'query-api-fn
-        `(,*query-interval* seconds)
+  :name (format nil "Query the API every ~A seconds" *query-interval*)
-        #'query-api-fn)
+  :every `(,*query-interval* seconds))
 ```

 As you can see, you have to provide a function (either anonymous function or a function symbol) as the last argument.

 ## Installation and usage

-Clone the repo inside `quicklisp/local-projects` and do `(ql:quicklisp :clerk)` in your REPL.
+Clerk is available in quicklisp: run `(ql:quicklisp 'clerk)` in your REPL to install.

 Make sure your jobs are loaded before executing `(clerk:start)`.
 The jobs reside inside `clerk:*jobs*`, but you can also type `(clerk:calendar)` to see a list of all scheduled and running jobs.